PennTURBO/rdf-to-neo4j/README.md

 There were failing checks; see the output above for more information
 ```

+Note that neosemantics is set by default to create lables by placing two underscores after the prefix.

 ## Running

 To run the program, you must supply two command line arguments to the SBT console: the location of a TURTLE RDF file, and the location where the output Neo4j graph directory should be placed.